orange-cloudfoundry/go-auth-pubtkt/README.md

     // RawToTicket(ticketStr string) (*Ticket, error)
     // Verify a ticket with signature, expiration, token (if set) and ip (against the provided ip and if TKTCheckIpEnabled option is true)
     // VerifyTicket(ticket *Ticket, clientIp string) error
+    // Place ticket in request as requested in options
+    // TicketInRequest(*http.Request, *Ticket) error
+    // Transform a ticket to a plain or encrypted ticket data
+    // TicketToRaw(ticket *Ticket) (string, error)
+    // This will add a signature to the ticket with private key set with TKTAuthPrivateKey option
+    // SignTicket(ticket *Ticket) error
 }
 ```